The Legacy at Millennium Park

 The Legacy at Millennium Park is a 73-story condominium tower that rises 820 feet above the heart of Chicago’s Loop, providing a dynamic addition to the city’s evolving skyline, while seamlessly interacting at street level with a historic landmark neighborhood.

-  2011 National Association of Home Builders (NAHB) Best in American Living Gold Award (BALA) in High-rise Multifamily Housing
+2011 NAHB Best in American Living – Gold Award, High-rise Multifamily Housing

 2011 Friends of Downtown Best New Residential Building

 2010 CTBUH Tallest 20 in 2010, Tallest building completed in 2010 in North America

 2010 Midwest Construction Award Project of the Year in Multi-Family Residential/ Hospitality

 The 1,073,000-square-foot building maximizes its constricted urban site by incorporating a program that includes 357 residences and associated amenities; academic space for the School of the Art Institute of Chicago (SAIC); expanded athletic facilities for the century-old University Club and structured residential parking above ground-level retail.

 The building lies within the Jeweler’s Row Historic District, surrounded by landmark buildings (Adler and Sullivan’s oldest surviving design and several by Holabird & Root).
 The SCB design team worked with the city’s Planning and Landmarks Divisions to restore the façades of three vacant 6-story buildings on the site, and incorporate them into the tower’s base.
 The ground level façades of the historic SAIC building immediately south of the site were also restored.
 The Legacy lobby is within the SAIC building and the parking entrance is on Wabash.
 The soaring tower sets back above these façades, allowing it to fit in with its small-scaled neighbors.